-As we’re all trying to get our bearings in a new school year, Produce for Kids’ annual Power Your Lunchbox is in full swing!
-As parents, we understand the craziness that back to school brings and we want to help you get your family on a healthy track for the school year.
+While we’re all trying to get our bearings in a new school year, Produce for Kids’ annual Power Your Lunchbox is in full swing!
+As parents, we understand the craziness that back to school brings, and we want to help you get your family on a healthy track for the new school year.

-We can’t promise you won’t mix up the new folder system, forget about crazy hat day or lose your sanity while waiting for your youngest to find her missing shoe, but we can promise lots of healthy, easy lunchbox ideas!
+And while we can’t promise you won’t mix up the new folder system, forget about crazy hat day, or lose your sanity while waiting for your youngest to find her missing shoe, we can promise to provide you with lots of healthy, easy lunchbox ideas!

 Or check out all of our back-to-school content on our blog.
 A few of our most popular posts include: